drovani/rovaninet-gridsome/posts/2020/2020-10-31-The-Mandalorian-Season-One.md

 I watched season one of _The Mandalorian_ as it was released a year ago.
 I had **_a lot_** of thoughts on the matter at the time, so going into this second season, I wanted to go back and rewatch the first season.
 This time, writing down all the highlights that I could remember from the first go around.
 You'll find that I was fond of this show.
 There were some entertaining pieces, but overall I found it to basically just be an episodic gunslinger-in-space derivative.
 There's nothing particularly unique or extraordinary about the show.
 It's half-decent entertainment, so long as you ignore continuity errors, dry dialog, and lots of tropes.
 There are spoilers throughout, but I don't care.

+| The first in a series of posts on ['My Thoughts on _The Mandalorian_'](/the-mandalorian-series).
+A new thread after each season!

 ## Episode 1: The Gunslinger... er...
 Mandalorian

 - Stop me if you've heard this one before, a gunslinger walks into a bar.
 The bully patrons pick a fight with him so that we, the audience, can see he's a badass brawler.